SquareBracketAssociates/LearningOOPWithPharo/Chapters/Counter/Counter.md

 Now we can write a first test by defining one method.
 Test methods should start with _test_ to be automatically executed by the TestRunner or when you press on the icon of the method.
 Now to make sure that you understand in which class we define the method we prefix the method body with the class name and `>>`.
 `CounterTest>>` means that the method is defined in the class `CounterTest`.

 Define the following method.
-It first creates an instance, sets its value and verifies that the value is correct.
+It first creates an instance, sets its value, and verifies that the value is correct.
 The message `assert:equals:` is a special message verifying if the test passed or not.

 ```
 CounterTest >> testCountIsSetAndRead